kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Thank you Paloma! 🙏🏼 It was a great idea.
 - She tells me that with a timeline, she can help me, and maybe get Interpol involved.
 - She says her sister lives in La Sella and she will talk to her to find out what's going on.
 - La Sella is just a few kilometers up the road from Dénia.
-It’s where the [Scottish woman lives, close friends with Zoe BJ, the one running a charity](../early-years/2016.md#the-scottish-woman).
+It’s where the [Scottish woman lives, close friends with Zoe BJ, the woman with chronic cystitis who runs a charity](../early-years/2016.md#the-scottish-woman).
 - Paloma tells me that once we have the timeline, we can help [Irene](august.md#irene-the-plate-lady) and the other women and children.
 - I hug her and thank her, but I don't expect to see or hear from her again.
-- As I leave, I hand her, written down by hand, the names of [the two little girls from Madrid that Domingo teaches](../2023/september.md#my-friend-the-german-translator) and I tell her I'm extremely concerned about their safety, and the safety of their wealthy single mother who he had persuaded to buy a Steinway.
+- As I leave, I give her, written down by hand on a piece of paper, the names of [the two little girls from Madrid that Domingo teaches](../2023/september.md#my-friend-the-german-translator) and I tell her I'm extremely concerned about their safety, and the safety of their wealthy single mother who he had persuaded to buy a Steinway.
 - Over the next few weeks, I see fake accounts fly-by online with names like *dubious government official*, and similar.
 - They know.